cordialgerm/foe_foundry/data/5e_canonical/flying_snake.md

 ***Bite***. *Melee Weapon Attack:* +6 to hit, reach 5 ft., one target. *Hit:* 1 piercing damage plus 7 (3d4) poison damage.

 A **flying snake** is a brightly colored, winged serpent found in remote jungles.
-Tribespeople and cultists sometimes domesticate flying snakes to serve as messengers that deliver scrolls wrapped in their coils.
+Tribespeople and cultists sometimes domesticate flying snakes to serve as messengers that deliver scrolls wrapped in their coils.</statblock>